lhaurod/Challenge-2/README.md

-# Jeanette Gelao
+# Lhaura Rodriguez

 ## Purpose
 A website that offers an overview of a potential employee's deployed portfolio

 ## Built With
 * HTML